ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/index.md

 ---
 # Introduction

-Figlet4s is a pure Scala, open source, library implementation of the ASCII-art program [FIGlet](http://www.figlet.org/), with integrated fonts, minimal dependencies, extensive error reporting and support for effects including Cats `IO`.
+Figlet4s is a library to create ASCII-art banners, in pure Scala, open source, with integrated fonts, minimal dependencies, extensive error reporting and support for effects including Cats `IO`.
 It also includes direct support for Java.

-But what is Figlet?
+Figlet4s is an implementation of the *nix tool [FIGlet](http://www.figlet.org/):

 > FIGlet is a computer program that generates text banners, in a variety of typefaces, composed of
 > letters made up of conglomerations of smaller ASCII characters (see ASCII art).
 The name derives